alukosdev/ccsp/guidance/owasp-top-10.md

 As modern web applications provide end-users with convenient features, fetching a URL becomes a common scenario.
 As a result, the incidence of SSRF is increasing.
 Also, the severity of SSRF is becoming higher due to cloud services and the complexity of architectures.

-+++ Notable CWEs
+Notable Common Weakness Enumerations (CWEs) include:

-The data shows a relatively low incidence rate with above average testing coverage and above-average Exploit and Impact potential ratings.
+- The data shows a relatively low incidence rate with above average testing coverage and above-average Exploit and Impact potential ratings.

 +++ Attack Scenarios
++++ Vulnerabilities
 +++ Prevention
 +++